 Re-hemmed and altered shirts: how to spot a fake single stitch

 Some sellers re-hem a modern tee to fake age.
 A re-hemmed single stitch fake often looks too clean.
-Measure hem width and scan stitch density and thread gauge.
+Measure the hem width and scan stitch density and thread gauge.
 Inconsistency raises flags.

 Inside the hem, mismatched thread or fresh cut edges can reveal an alteration.
 Trust the inside more than the outside.
 Buy from sellers with clear photos of hems, tags, and seams.
 Good documentation beats guesswork.